just-the-docs/just-the-docs/docs/navigation-structure.md

 ```

 The Buttons page appears as a child of UI Components and appears second in the UI Components section.

+### Ordering child pages

+You can optionally add the following to the YAML front matter to change the default sort order of child pages from ascending to desending order:

+- `child_nav_order: desc`

 ### Auto-generating Table of Contents